Displaying The Environment In Your Photography

 An Oryx is crossing the muddy salt pan in Etosha National Park.

 An experienced wildlife photographer takes in the entire frame within their camera.
 New wildlife photographers tend to become excited and focus their eyes only on the animal.
 In some instances, this will work.
 A close-up is always a welcomed photograph.

 However, an environmentally rich photograph will often produce the best photograph, whether for publication or a fine art photographic print.

 Red-crowned cranes hover together on small islands to protect themselves from their harshest predator, the fox.
 Hokkaido Island, Japan.

 Take a careful look at the photograph of the red-crowned cranes.
-Imagine yourself as the photo editor of wildlife, birding, or travel magazine.
+Imagine yourself as the photo editor of a wildlife, birding, or travel magazine.
 Can you picture how important it is for you, as the editor, to be able to let your viewers place the location within their minds?
 It is, in fact, critical.
 Yes, close-ups are great and necessary.
 However, just as necessary as the environment in wildlife photography.
 In any situation where I’m photographing wildlife, I look for the wide photo, the medium photo, the semi-telephoto photo, and, ultimately, the extreme close-up photograph.

 You won’t get all of these photographs every time.
 However, it should be your goal!”